 Board of Directors

-- Robert Léon (represents FINOWAY/QUALIS SCA)
+Robert Léon (represents FINOWAY/QUALIS SCA; not on image)

 Christian Grenier - Chairman of the board

-After graduating fom ESCP and INSEAD, Christian Grenier began at McKinsey & Co as a stategy consultant.
+After graduating from ESCP and INSEAD, Christian Grenier began at McKinsey & Co as a stategy consultant.
 From 1987 onwards he successively lead 4 subsidiaries of the Rhone-Poulenc Aventis Group.
 He then co-founded the biotechnology company Urogène sold 7 years later to the Pierre Fabre Group.
 For 5 years he will then be leading the International Forum Biovision at Lyon gathering the major international leaders in the life sciences field (scientists, industrials or politicians) while being as well an operating partner at Advent International, a private equity firm in the pharma-chemistry industry.